-The 2024 to 2027 Multi-Year Budget includes \$550 million in operating costs and operating revenues with an average annual wastewater and treatment rate increase of 4.0%.
-The City is also planning capital investments of \$614 million in the 2024 to 2027 Budget, part of a 10-year capital plan (2024 to 2033) of \$1.3 billion.
+The 2024 to 2027 Multi-Year Budget includes \$566 million in operating costs and operating revenues with an average annual wastewater and treatment rate increase of 4.8%.
+The City is also planning capital investments of \$641 million in the 2024 to 2027 Budget, part of a 10-year capital plan (2024 to 2033) of \$1.5 billion.

 The 2024 to 2027 Multi-Year Budget document contains a total of thirteen (13) Wastewater and Treatment business cases.
-Of the total 13 cases, four are legislative changes, eight are additional investments and one is a strategic disinvestment.
+All 13 business cases were approved.

 The 2024 to 2027 Multi-Year Budget represents the City's third Multi-Year Budget.
-There are two distinct components that make up the property tax supported budget:

-1. The base budget to maintain existing service levels.
-The base budget represents the costs to continue providing services the community relies upon throughout the 2024 to 2027 period.
-This includes updated cost estimates, inflationary impacts and forecasts of other sources of revenue.
-The average annual tax levy increase for the four-year period to maintain existing service levels is 4.9%.
+The budget includes costs to continue providing the services the community relies upon throughout the 2024 to 2027 period, including updated cost estimates, inflationary impacts, and forecasts of other sources of revenue.
+The budget also incorporates business cases approved by Council for legislative changes, additional investments, and strategic disinvestments.
+A total of 60 property tax business cases were approved as part of the budget process.
+The average annual tax levy increase for the four-year period is 7.4%.